Compare Courses Now

 Do I need Level 3 or level 4?

-In a nutshell you need a Level 3 Personal Training Diploma - there is no need at all to have a Level 4 - unless you want to.
-If you want to be a generic L4 PT you will need to do a course called Level 4 Advanced Personal Training - please always double check this as many providers will only offer qualifications such as Level 4 Diabetes or Level 4 Low Back Pain - which are only for those wishing to specialise in such areas - TIP: Be mindful of terms such as "Level 4 Master Diploma" or "Level 4 Elite Diploma" these are not official qualification titles in the PT sector - they are just the names that some providers have given certain packages.
-The headline message is that to start out as a PT you need a Level 3 Personal Training Diploma
+In a nutshell you need a Level 3 Personal Training Diploma - there is not necessarily the need to have a Level 4 - unless you want to.
+If you want to be a generic L4 PT you will need to do a course called Level 4 Advanced Personal Training - please always double check this as many providers will only offer qualifications such as Level 4 Diabetes or Level 4 Low Back Pain - which are only for those wishing to specialise in such areas - TIP: The headline message is that to start out as a PT you need a Level 3 Personal Training Diploma.
+Adding Level 4 PT is optional.

-What about Exercise Referral?
+What about GP Referral?

 Do I need an extra nutrition course?